click image to view full size

 Example: +"cancer cure" Stanford

-Prior to Infoseek, Steve founded Frame Technology in 1986 and Mouse Systems in 1982.
-He has been involved with the Internet since 1972 when he worked with the "father of the Internet" Vint Cerf and others at the first ARPANET node as a systems programmer while attending high school.
-He has BS and MS degrees in Electrical Engineering and Computer Science from MIT.
+I have been involved with the Internet since 1972 when he worked with the "father of the Internet" Vint Cerf and others at the first ARPANET node (at UCLA network measurement center) as a systems programmer while attending high school.
+I have a BS and MS degrees in Electrical Engineering and Computer Science from MIT.

-Steve and his wife Michele have a $75M charitable fund and have donated over $10M to charitable causes over the past 5 years.
-Recently, in response to an $11M shortfall at the United Way of Santa Clara County, the Kirsch Foundation donated $1M to establish an Emergency Response Fund at the Community Foundation of Silicon Valley to benefit the charities affected by the shortfall.
+My wife Michele and I have a $75M charitable fund and have donated millions of dollars to charitable causes.
+In response to an $11M shortfall at the United Way of Santa Clara County, the Kirsch Foundation donated $1M to establish an Emergency Response Fund at the Community Foundation of Silicon Valley to benefit the charities affected by the shortfall.
 A recent article in the Los Altos Town Crier described their charitable giving.
 In 1999, they were named Outstanding Philanthropists of the Year by the Silicon Valley chapter of the National Society of Fund Raising Executives.
-The time Steve doesn't spend at work or with family is usually spent on philanthropy.
-This leaves little time for sleep, unfortunately.

 My blog

-Steve Kirsch's blog has my latest opinion pieces
+Steve Kirsch's blog hd my latest opinion pieces but it hasn't been updated in years :<

 Political stuff